 22"W X 20"D X 29.5"H, Seat Height: 18"

-Available in a variety of finishes in ash, beech, oak, cherry, walnut as well as numerous CHS colors.
-Paper cord is available in natura or black.
+Available in a variety of finishes and colours.
+Paper cord is available in natural or black.